mad4octos/herbfishCV/README.md

     ```

 3) Run the `multi_dataset_builder.py` file.
-It will verify that all required input data is available before starting.

 This will:
+    - Verify that all required input data for all observations is available before starting.
+    - Run sequentially for all the specified observations.
     - Load the masks, annotations and errors.
     - Iterate through all the frames and masks, rejecting masks using a trained classifier and time series rules.
-    - Export the filtered object detecton bounding boxes into CVAT XML and Ultralytics YOLO (object-detection) formats.
+    - Export the filtered object detection bounding boxes into CVAT XML and Ultralytics YOLO (object-detection) formats.
     - Export a video for debug, to be found in the `Config.output_path` folder corresponding for the current ObservationID.

 ### `configuration.py` explanation